Goodbye Google Expanded Text Ads (ETAs)! Google recently announced that ETAs will sunset on June 30, 2022.

 - Create RSAs ASAP!
 With ETAs being sunset, RSAs will be the only ad type available, so it’s better to get a start on it now rather than later.
 Especially for online retailers with busy Q4 seasons, any extra lift in CTR will correlate to a lift in revenue so now is the time.

 - Use pins only when needed.
-The beauty of RSAs is Google’s ability to test the various headlines and descriptions in different positions to try to come up with a winning combination, so pinning will actually hinder this.
-Some cases where pinning is necessary is in the medical space where the drug and/or company name must be in the first headline as well as other highly-regulated industries.
+The beauty of RSAs is Google’s ability to test the various headlines and descriptions in different positions to try to come up with a winning combination, so pinning will hinder this.
+Some cases where pinning is necessary are in the medical space where the drug and/or company name must be in the first headline as well as other highly-regulated industries.

-- Take your best performing copy and use those headlines and descriptions in your RSAs, rather than building an RSA from complete scratch.
+- Take your best-performing copy and use those headlines and descriptions in your RSAs, rather than building an RSA from complete scratch.
 Since you already have some history on performance, it’s best to use messaging that you already know resonates with your audience.

 - Focus on the Ad Strength indicator in Google and try to have at least one RSA per ad group with Good or Excellent ad strength.
 Remember to use unique headlines and descriptions and avoid repetition.